-In the initial stage of banking system in Nepal, usage of ICT was limited mainly to the back office operations.
-With the advancement of technology, the adoption of internet and mobile phone has become common.
-Customers can now use mobile devices and internet to do their banking operation without visiting bank branches.
+In the initial stage of the banking system in Nepal, usage of ICT was limited mainly to back-office operations.
+With the advancement of technology, the adoption of the internet and mobile phone has become common.
+Customers can now use mobile devices and the internet to do their banking operations without visiting bank branches.

 Following digital and ICT-enabled banking delivery channels are provided by banks in Nepal:

-This service allows customers subscribing internet banking service to do banking by using internet from their PC, laptops and mobile, among others.
-Depending on the service offered by the bank, customers may be able to view their account information, transfer fund from one account to another, and pay bills.
+This service allows customers subscribing to internet banking service to do banking by using the internet from their PC, laptops, and mobile, among others.
+Depending on the service offered by the bank, customers may be able to view their account information, transfer funds from one account to another, and pay bills.
 Subscribers may also communicate with the bank to request some banking operations.
 Internet banking service was first started in Nepal by Kumari Bank Limited in 2002 which at present, is offered by most of the commercial banks.
-There are 515,465 internet banking subscribers in Nepalese financial industry as in mid-December 2016.
+There are 8,34,302 internet banking subscribers in the Nepalese financial industry as of mid-September 2018.

-This service allows customers to perform their banking operations by using mobile hand-held device.
-Message transfer is typically sent via SMS from mobile hand-held device to bank’s system.
-Typical services offered by this service are fund transfer, account information view, communication with the bank, bill payment and mobile Top Up, among others.
+This service allows customers to perform their banking operations by using a mobile hand-held device.
+Message transfer is typically sent via SMS from a mobile hand-held device to the bank’s system.
+Typical services offered by this service are fund transfer, account information view, communication with the bank, bill payment, and mobile Top Up, among others.
 Laxmi Bank Limited first started this service in Nepal in 2004 and now most of the class “A” banks offer this service.
-As in mid-December 2016, there are 1,754,566 mobile banking customers in Nepal.
+As of mid-September 2018, there are 50,86,069 mobile banking customers in Nepal.

 3. Plastic Cards

 This is another widely used electronic banking channel.
-Plastic cards are available in the form of prepaid, debit and credit cards.
+Plastic cards are available in the form of prepaid, debit, and credit cards.
 Such cards can be used to withdraw money, pay bills by ATM and POS machine, and make payments for purchased goods online, among others.
-Plastic card holds data in the magnetic stripe at the back of card but this technology is being replaced by chip-based, more secured EMV card.
+The plastic card holds data in the magnetic stripe at the back of the card but this technology is being replaced by a chip-based, more secured EMV card.
 The plastic card as a credit card was first introduced in Nepal by Nepal Arab Bank Limited (now NABIL bank) in 1990.
-There are 4,657,125 subscribers of debit cards, 52014 subscribers of credit cards and 82,797 subscribers of prepaid cards in Nepal as in mid-December 2016.
+There are 55,44,253 subscribers of debit cards, 1,04,721 subscribers of credit cards, and 96,816 subscribers of prepaid cards in Nepal as of mid-September 2018.

 4. Automated Teller Machine and Point of Sale Machine

-ATM is a device used to withdraw cash; it can also be used to make payments of bill.
+ATM is a device used to withdraw cash; it can also be used to make payments of bills.
 In Nepal, Himalayan Bank Limited first introduced it in 1995.
-The number of ATMs installed is growing day by day, with the number of ATMs reaching 1,908 as in mid-December 2016.
+The number of ATMs installed is growing day by day, with the number of ATMs reaching 2,791 as in mid-September 2018.
 After the establishment of SCT 2001, an integrated shared network of ATMs was established.
-This network is allowing inter-operability of ATM Cards in ATMs and POS of different financial institutions by accepting multiple device type and acquiring standards1.
-Besides, there is a network of VISA that allows usage of card of one bank in ATM of another bank.
+This network is allowing inter-operability of ATM Cards in ATMs and POS of different financial institutions by accepting multiple device types and acquiring standards1.
+Besides, there is a network of VISA that allows usage of the card of one bank in ATM of another bank.

-The service can be accessed by using plastic branchless banking cards and their biometrics.
+The service can be accessed by using plastic branchless banking cards and biometrics.
 Mostly, a fingerprint is taken for biometric authentication.
-There are 914 branchless banking centers and 213,084 number of branchless banking customers as in mid-December 2016.
+There are 1285 branchless banking centers and 1,30,660 branchless banking customers as of mid-September 2018.

 This product is the latest and emerging e-banking product in Nepal.
-This allows customers without having bank account to hold money in their mobile number.
-This can be used for payment of goods and services.
+This allows customers without having a bank account to hold money in their mobile number.
+This can be used for the payment of goods and services.
 Subscribers of this product can load money from their bank accounts.
-This product has helped to provide banking services to customers who do not have bank account.
-As penetration of mobile device in Nepal is high and establishing banks and bank branches is difficult due to geographical terrain, this can be a great tool for financial inclusion.
+This product has helped to provide banking services to customers who do not have a bank account.
+As the penetration of mobile devices in Nepal is high and establishing banks and bank branches is difficult due to geographical terrain, this can be a great tool for financial inclusion.